tu6ge/voyager-excel/CONTRIBUTING.md

     ...
 ```

-and run `composer dump` command. this is finished.
+and run `composer update` command. this is finished.

 ## Run